Every major AI video tool compared — quality, speed, pricing, and which to use. Updated after Sora's shutdown March 24, 2026.

 Three developments worth tracking:

 Consistent characters across clips.
 Every tool struggles with this.
-Sora is closest — it can maintain visual consistency across 3-4 clips if you use the same seed and style prompt.
+Runway's image-to-video mode is currently closest — use locked reference images to maintain consistency across 3-4 clips.
 True cross-clip character consistency at production scale will unlock narrative video formats that are currently impractical.

 Real-time generation.
 Runway already has a faster "draft" mode.
 The trajectory points toward generation speeds under 30 seconds for 10-second clips within the year.
 That changes the workflow completely — you can generate, review, and iterate in the same creative session without batch-and-wait cycles.